On this page:

 18.4 - Arrangements for part-time students

-The student services and amenities fee amount payable for students enrolled with a provider part-time must not be more than 75 per cent of the maximum amount payable by students enrolled with that provider full-time [Administration Guidelines paragraph 2.7.1].
-For the purposes of paragraph 2.7.1 of the Administration Guidelines, the term 'part-time basis' means a study load of less than 75 per cent of the normal full-time student load for the period to which the fee relates.
+The SSAF amount for students enrolled with a provider on a part-time basis must not be more than 75 per cent of the maximum amount charged to students enrolled with that provider on a full-time basis [Administration Guidelines section 7].
+For the purposes of section 7 of the Administration Guidelines, the term 'part-time basis' means a study load of less than 75 per cent of the normal full-time student load for the period to which the fee relates.
+For example, if a full-time student is charged a maximum SSAF of $365 in 2025, part-time students can only be charged up to a maximum of $273.75 in 2025.
+Providers cannot round this amount up as this would exceed the 75 per cent rule.

-The Education Services for Overseas Students Act 2000 (ESOS Act) does not prohibit providers from charging international students enrolled, or seeking to enrol with the provider, a student services and amenities fee under HESA [HESA subsection 19‑37(5)].
+The Education Services for Overseas Students Act 2000 (ESOS Act) does not prohibit providers from charging international students enrolled, or seeking to enrol with the provider, a SSAF under HESA [HESA subsection 19‑37(5)].

-Under the ESOS legislative framework, providers may charge international students enrolling with them a student services and amenities fee, as long as the written agreement between the provider and the student contains a clause specifying the fee and/or allowing the provider to vary the student’s fee during their enrolment.
+Under the ESOS legislative framework, providers may charge international students enrolling with them a SSAF, as long as the written agreement between the provider and the student contains a clause specifying the fee and/or allowing the provider to vary the student’s fee during their enrolment.

-If the written agreement between the provider and the international student does not include this clause, the provider may not charge student services and amenities fees for the duration of the agreement [ESOS Act section 47B; National Code of Practice for Providers of Education and Training to Overseas Students 2018 Standard 3].
+If the written agreement between the provider and the international student does not include this clause, the provider may not charge a SSAF for the duration of the agreement [ESOS Act section 47B; National Code of Practice for Providers of Education and Training to Overseas Students 2018 Standard 3].

 Providers must ensure compliance with any other applicable aspects of the ESOS legislative framework, including the ESOS Act and the National Code, when advising students in their written agreement about tuition fees and any other fees the provider charges.